fcimeson/circuit_security/README.md

 # Installation
-This software depends on the sis circuit tool.
-It must be installed into the directory ~/bin.
+This software depends on the sis circuit tool (it must be installed into the directory ~/bin).
 To compile the software type make.

 # Usage